Monte Piana

-Monte Piana is a 2,324 m tall mountain in the Sexten Dolomites and located on the border between the provinces of South Tyrol and Belluno.
-The smaller Northern summit of the mountain is named Monte Piano (2,305m).
+Monte Piana is a 2,324 m mountain in the Sexten Dolomites, on the border between the provinces of South Tyrol and Belluno.
+The smaller northern summit is named Monte Piano (2,305 m).

-During the so-called "White War" in World War I the mountain was hotly contested between the Austro-Hungarian and Italian Armies.
-The Austrians had occupied the Northern summit Monte Piano, while the Southern summit Monte Piana was in Italian hands.
-Today many remnants of the fierce fighting can still be found on both summits.
+During the White War in World War I, the mountain was heavily contested between the Austro-Hungarian and Italian armies.
+The Austrians held the northern summit, Monte Piano, while the Italians held the southern summit, Monte Piana.
+Many remnants of the fighting can still be found on both summits today.

 History

-When Italy declared war on Austria-Hungary on 24 May 1915, seven / eight battalions of the thirty-five Royal Italian Army battalions stationed between Innichen and the Stelvio Pass were sent to Monte Piana and its valleys.
-Monte Piana was part of the operational sector of the IV Army commanded by Lieutenant General Luigi Nava, whose units were divided into two sectors, Cordevole and Cadore, the first belonging to the IX Corps and the second, of which part of the sector of Monte Piana, under the jurisdiction of the 1st Army Corps commanded by Lieutenant General Ottavio Ragni.
-On 24 May the Piana was occupied by two platoons of Alpini troops of the 96th company, Alpini Battalion "Pieve di Cadore", of the 7th Alpini Regiment.
-Other Alpini troops of the 67th company around 08:30 were hit by an artillery shell fired from Monte Rudo while they were working on the road from Misurina to Monte Piana; they were the first Italians to fall on a mountain that in less than two years made about 14,000 victims from both sides.
-Here, on 7 June 1915, second lieutenant Antonio De Toni (7th regiment, 268th company, batt.
-Val Piave) was fatally wounded, the first to be killed in the Padua university community.
+When Italy declared war on Austria-Hungary on 24 May 1915, seven or eight battalions of the thirty-five Royal Italian Army battalions stationed between Innichen and the Stelvio Pass were sent to Monte Piana and its valleys.
+Monte Piana fell within the operational sector of the IV Army, commanded by Lieutenant General Luigi Nava, whose forces were divided into two sectors: Cordevole and Cadore.
+The Cordevole sector belonged to the IX Corps; the Cadore sector, which included Monte Piana, was under the 1st Army Corps commanded by Lieutenant General Ottavio Ragni.
+On 24 May, the summit was occupied by two platoons of Alpini from the 96th company of Alpini Battalion "Pieve di Cadore", part of the 7th Alpini Regiment.
+Other Alpini of the 67th company were struck by an artillery shell fired from Monte Rudo at around 08:30, while working on the road from Misurina to Monte Piana; they were among the first Italian casualties on a mountain that claimed roughly 14,000 victims from both sides over less than two years.
+On 7 June 1915, second lieutenant Antonio De Toni (7th regiment, 268th company, Bn.
+Val Piave) was fatally wounded, the first member of the Padua university community to be killed in the conflict.

-At the end of the day, the two years of war on Mount Piana essentially led to nothing; the two contenders fought for two long years on a patch of land, without ever being able to subvert the enemy forces, and on 3 November 1917 the positions on the plain were abandoned by the Italian units to retreat and take sides on the Grappa line in an attempt to resist the Austro-Hungarian offensive in Caporetto.
+Despite two years of fighting, neither side achieved a decisive result; both forces held their positions without managing to dislodge the other.
+On 3 November 1917, the Italian units abandoned their positions on the mountain and withdrew to the Grappa line in an attempt to contain the Austro-Hungarian offensive at Caporetto.